ischu/Bamazon/README.md

 ![](images/Manager_Show_Inventory_False.png)

-3. Add Inventory
-Allows manager to chose item to add stock too, and to chose amount of stock to add
+3. Add Inventory- Allows manager to chose item to add stock too, and to chose amount of stock to add

 ![](images/Manager_Add_Inventory.png)

-4. Add New Product
-Allows manager to add new product to the store by answering a series of prompts
+4. Add New Product- Allows manager to add new product to the store by answering a series of prompts

 ![](images/Manager_Add_New_Products.png)